"Your Grace, please wake up."

 "Duke Lionel," the young Landgrave addressed the veteran commander next.
 "I would like you to hold the central right wing, stretching from the town to along the creek."

-"Sounds good to me," the Duke agreed.
+"Sounds good to me," the Duke casually spoke.

 "Lady Edith-Estellise," Pascal added just as the saint rushed into the room.
 "You will hold the extreme right flank.
 From there you can retain the initiative to countercharge any attacks on our right wing, as well as engage any Caliphate flanking attempts."